Course with Chris Germer

-Instructor: Christopher Germer, PhD is a clinical psychologist and lecturer on psychiatry (part-time) at Harvard Medical School.
+Instructor online: Christopher Germer, PhD is a clinical psychologist and lecturer on psychiatry (part-time) at Harvard Medical School.
 He is a founding faculty member of the Institute for Meditation and Psychotherapy as well as the Center for Mindfulness and Compassion, Cambridge Health Alliance, Harvard Medical School.
 He is the author of The Mindful Path to Self-Compassion, co-author of Teaching the Mindful Self-Compassion Program and The Mindful Self-Compassion Workbook, and co-editor of Mindfulness and Psychotherapy, and Wisdom and Compassion in Psychotherapy.
 Dr. Germer lectures and leads workshops internationally on mindfulness and compassion, and has a private practice in Arlington, Massachusetts, USA specializing in mindfulness and compassion-based psychotherapy. www.chrisgermer.com

-Co-teacher: Camilla Sköld, PhD is a registered physiotherapist with a basic training in cognitive relational psychotherapy who is an international certified teacher trainer in Mindfulness based Stress Reduction, MBSR.
+Instructor at Ersta konferens: Camilla Sköld, PhD is a registered physiotherapist with a basic training in cognitive relational psychotherapy who is an international certified teacher trainer in Mindfulness based Stress Reduction, MBSR.
 She has been teaching the MSC program in Stockholm since 2014.
 She is the founder of Center for Mindfulness Sweden and she initiated the first academic course in Mindfulness-based approach at the medical university, Karolinska Institutet, KI in 2007.
 She gained her undergraduate and doctoral at KI in Stockholm.
 Her doctoral degree is in neuroscience.

 Course material included: Audio guided meditations & a practice manual

 Book recomended: Mindful Self-Compassion: Så bygger du inre styrka och hållbarhet med självmedkänsla.
 Kristin Neff och Christopher Germer, Natur & Kultur 2019.
 When registered to this workshop you will receive a discount code, which give you 25% off.